 If you’ve purchased a new computer, tablet, smart phone, TV, or any other electronics recently, there’s a good chance you had the choice of buying it new, or saving some money on a refurbished version.
 You’ve also probably wondered what, exactly, does “refurbished” mean, and if it’s really worth the risk.

-Surprisingly, refurbished doesn’t necessarily mean an item has been repaired.
-Some refurbished items are classified as such simply because their outer packaging has been damaged or opened, or they were sold to consumers and returned, but not used.
+Surprisingly, refurbished doesn’t necessarily mean an item is used or repaired.
+Some refurbished items are classified as such simply because their outer packaging is damaged or opened, or they were sold to consumers and returned, but not used.
 Floor models and trade show demos can also be classified as refurbished.
 In fact, only a small percentage of refurbished electronics have actually been through a repair process.
 Here are five tips to help you save when buying refurbished electronics.

-Maximize the Warranty — Warranty periods can vary widely, depending on where you purchase.
+Warranty periods can vary widely, depending on where you purchase.
 Big box retailers may only offer a 60- or 90-day warranty, whereas manufacturers will usually provide a longer warranty period.
-Be sure to ask about the warranty period, and if there is no warranty at all, it’s better to buy elsewhere.
+Remember to ask about the warranty period.
+If there is no warranty at all, it’s better to buy elsewhere.

-Check for Accessories — Just because a product is refurbished doesn’t mean you shouldn’t get everything that comes with it.
-Be sure to confirm that it includes all chargers, cords, adapters and accessories (and that they’re in working order), as well as the correct owner’s manual and any other original paperwork.
+Refurbished electronics need accessories, too.
+Be sure to confirm that your purchase includes all chargers, cords, adapters and accessories (and that they’re in working order), as well as the correct owner’s manual and any other original paperwork.